-The search function is a quick and easy way to find files.
+Using the built-in search functionality provided by your operating system whether it is Windows or macOS is one of the quickest and easiest ways to find digital files and folders.
 All you have to do is type in what you are looking for and then select a file or folder that matches your query.
 You can also filter your search by typing in the name of a file, folder or storage location.

 Files may be stored on a variety of devices, such as laptops, desktop computers, external hard drives, SD cards and USBs.
 This can lead to confusion about which device has the latest copy of the file or the most recent changes.

 It is important to keep all of your files in one place so you know where they are at all times and can easily access them.
 It is also important to back up your files regularly to avoid losing data in case something goes wrong with a device or storage medium.

 Encryption software is an important business investment, as it can help you keep your documents safe and secure.
 For example, if you wanted to share your projects with a client and protect the content from being tampered with, encryption software would be the perfect solution.

 There are a variety of ways to use color coding when classifying documents.
 One option is to use a color for each type of document.
 For example, blue might be used for meeting minutes, green for proposals, and orange for correspondence.

 Another option is to use a color for each stage of the document life cycle.
 For example, blue might be used for documents that are in draft form, green for documents that are ready for distribution, and orange for documents that are received.

 #9.
 Back up your files regularly